-All workers must be informed of their rights under the NHWSB Act as well as other applicable laws and rules at least every two years.
+All workers must be informed of their rights under the NHWSB Act as well as other applicable laws and rules.
 Organizations that train nursing home workers on their rights must use a curriculum that meets requirements set by the NHWSB.